 We’ve had a checkered experience in our Stiiizy reviews.
 It’s so varied that the updates on our review page read like bipolar mood swings.
-Need we point out, our reviews are 100% unsponsored and reflect wholly our experience as consumers, so we have to call the shots as they land and not sugar-coat the report.
+Need we point out, that our reviews are 100% unsponsored and reflect wholly our experience as consumers, so we have to call the shots as they land and not sugar-coat the report.

 It breaks down like this: Stiiizy came out at the end of 2017, and their vapes were absolute fire.
-Sometime by mid-2018, the potency of their oil fell way off.
+Sometimes by mid-2018, the potency of their oil fell way off.
 “Can’t be!” we said, thinking we’d been duped with a counterfeit, and waited and tried another one from a licensed, reputable retailer.
 Weak again!
 Checking in the community, we find we’re not the only ones noticing this.
 Stiiizy users report mixed reviews.